-Councilman Marvin Peixoto said the price tag has gone up considerably since the library idea started to jell, Calpine's expected contribution has gone down, and the lack of a financing plan
+Councilman Marvin Peixoto said the price tag has gone up considerably since the library idea started to jell, Calpine's expected contribution has gone down, and the lack of a financing plan is troubling.

 "I don't see anything solid," he said.
 "It's banking on floating a bond measure that we're not sure the public will get behind."

 But City Manager Fran David said it is prudent to move ahead with planning, even if funding sources have not been identified.

 "Yes it's a challenge," she said.
 "You can say, 'What is the point of designing it if we don't have funding?'
 But you can also say, 'What is the point of seeking funds when we don't have a design?'"